liv-ac-uk/comp122/labs/word/README.md

 In general text documents aren't a great format to perform numeric analysis on a computer.
 One of the earliest approaches to featurizing text is called the bag of words.

 As it sounds, this is simply a vector of length `n`, where `n` is the number of unique words in the document.
-For each field in the vector this is associated with a specific word, with it's value being equal to the count of that specific word.
+For each field in the vector this is associated with a specific word, with its value being equal to the count of that specific word.

 Add the functionality to `WC.java` so that it prints the bag of words vector to the terminal with the `-b` flag.